thaetim/Minimal-Tools/README.md

 # MINIMAL TOOLS

 ## Tasklist
-A simple dark-themed task list window.
-Always in the foreground.
+A simple dark-themed task list.

 ## Features and Usage

-- **Draggable and Always On Top**: The application window is draggable, allowing you to place it anywhere on your screen, and it always stays in the foreground for easy access to your tasks.
+- **Draggable & Always On Top**: The window is draggable, stays in the foreground.

-- **Add and Remove Tasks**: You can add new tasks to your list by typing in the input field and pressing Enter.
-To remove a task, simply double-click on it.
+- **Add & Remove Tasks**: Add tasks by typing and pressing Enter, double-click to remove.

-- **Task Completion**: Mark tasks as completed by clicking on them.
-Clicking on a completed task will mark it as incomplete.
+- **Task Completion**: Click to mark tasks complete or incomplete.

-- **Context Menu**: Right-click on the window to access a context menu with options to exit the application, and save and load your tasks to a text file.
+- **Context Menu**: Right-click for options: exit, save, load tasks.

-- **Close Application**: You can press the "Esc" key to quickly close the application.
+- **Quick Close**: Press "Esc" to exit.

 #### Requirements
 1. Install [Python 3](https://www.python.org/downloads/).